 - Acts as an Antioxidant: It helps to support immunity.

-High quality powder of wild crafted herb from its natural habitat.
+High quality powder of ayurvedic herb from its natural habitat.
 Free from gluten, soya, dairy, binder, preservatives or artificial colors.

 DIRECTIONS FOR USE

 Take 5 gms (half to one teaspoon) 2times a day Amla Powder with water preferably empty stomach.
 If you are mixing with other herbs, use Amla Proportionately or consult your healthcare provider.

 Our main preparations of Amla used as a main component are: "Chywanprasha", Amalaki Powder, "Triphala Churna" and "Triphala Capsules".

 Amla for Hair